vladigleba/vladigleba.github.io/posts/basics/standards.md

 God clearly shows His displeasure when His people, referred to as daughters of Zion, adorn themselves on the outside and lack the adornment that truly matters—the adornment of character.

-## What is jewelry associated with in the Bible?
+## What is jewelry associated with?

 > And I will visit upon her the days of Baalim, wherein she burned incense to them, and *she decked herself with her earrings and her jewels, and she went after her lovers, and forgat me*, saith the LORD.
 {% ct 'Hosea 2:13' %}